PatrickFis/Azure-Study-Notes/Azure Developer/Azure Cosmos DB.md

   - Bounded staleness
     - Recommended for apps requiring strong consistency
     - Reads are guaranteed to honor the consistent-prefix guarantee.
 Reads might lag behind writes by at most "K" versions (aka "updates") of an item or by "T" time interval, whichever is reached first.
-    - Reads performed within a region that accepts writes offers consistency identical to strong consistency
+    - Reads performed within a region that accepts writes offers consistency identical to strong consistency (ie, read your own write within the write region)
     - As the staleness window approaches the service will throttle new writes to allow replication to catch up and honor the consistency guarantee.
   - Session
     - Recommended for many real world scenarios
     - Provides write latencies, availability, and read throughput similar to eventual consistency while also offering consistency guarantees that suit the needs of applications that operate in the context of a user.
+    - Read your own write (within write region like bounded staleness)
   - Consistent prefix
     - Updates made as single document writes see eventual consistency.
     - Updates made as a batch within a transaction are returned consistent to the transaction in which they are committed.